christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder), but this name/title was reappropriated for the Sarapis Cult as Moses = Osarseph (Osar (Osiris) and seph (son) = Son of Osirus).
 The Greek rendering of Moses and Osarseph is identical.
 Osarseph appears in accounts by the Egyptian priest Manetho, who described him as a renegade priest leading a group of lepers in rebellion, eventually adopting the name "Moses" (Josephus.
 'Against Apion' discussing Manetho's account of Osarseph).
 Osarseph also = Serapis.
 The "Ser" symbol in Ser-apis is the same as seph meaning "son of".
 Serapis can be interpreted as "Son of Osiris-Apis", which evolved into "Son of Osiris".
 So, Serapis is just another word for Osarseph.
 Solomon = Sol-Amūn or "Sun of Amun" which is a direct parallel to "Zeus-Ammon", a title for Alexander the Great.
 Abraham: The father of Isaac is Abraham, the foundational patriarch.
 Ab = Father (Semitic).
 Raham = Arya (Sanskrit/Persian: "Noble").
 Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
 Related the Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).

+The Star of David is the Remphan which is a term used in the Bible, specifically in Acts 7:43, to refer to an object of idolatrous worship associated with the planet Saturn.
+It is linked to the Babylonian god Kiyyun, also known as Chiun.
+The coins of Kiyyum show the Hexagram Star of David.
+This symbol was originally a fusion of the trident and a Sarmatian tamga, a clan symbol of the steppe nomads.
+Then it was used as a magical symbol in Kabbalah and, centuries later, was forced upon Jews as a mark of shame by the Nazis, a fact which ironically led to its widespread adoption as a symbol of pride and identity.

 The Pentateuch is a Hebraized translation of Plato’s Laws and Republic, overlaid on a Scythian tribal genealogy (the 12 clans of the Sarmatian federation), and codified at the Alexandrian School in Egypt.
 The myth of the jewish people and the Laws of Moses were based on Plato's hypothetical colony of Magnesia from his thesis called "The Laws" (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
 Ancestor received law from a deity, hereditary priesthood rather than king, as well as the division into 12 tribes were all part of the formula.
 Plato's Timaeus (360 BC) is where the story of Abraham comes from.
 Plato's Timaeus is also the source for Genesis 1-11 15.
 Homer's Odyssey was the source of Genesis 24, 42-46.
 The biblical concept of hell was stolen from Plato's Replublic ('Myth of Er'), and the spiritual plane of Heaven is ripped off from Plato's 'World of Forms'.
 Exodus is just a semitized retcon of Jason and the Argonauts, and the Oracles Against the Nations plagiarize the Sibylline Oracles.

 **4.2 Location of Ancient Jerusalem (Hiero-Solyma)**